Legus-Yeung/rag-with-aws-bedrock-and-pinecone/README.md

-# RAG with AWS Bedrock and Pinecone
+# RAG with AWS Bedrock and Milvus

-A Retrieval-Augmented Generation (RAG) system built with AWS Bedrock, Pinecone vector database, and Qwen language models.
+A Retrieval-Augmented Generation (RAG) system built with AWS Bedrock, self-hosted Milvus vector database, and Qwen language models.
 This project demonstrates how to create a knowledge base and use function calling to enhance AI responses with relevant context.
+Originally built with Pinecone, now migrated to self-hosted Milvus for cost savings and full data control.

 ## 📝 Result